 Micro-Volunteer Opportunities with the AAP

-ABSTRACT REVIEWERS: The AAP receives 850+ abstract submissions for presentation at the AAP Annual Meeting.
+ABSTRACT REVIEWERS: The AAP expects to receive over 2,000 abstract submissions for presentation at the 2020 Annual Meeting.
 We are seeking assistance in reviewing these 300-word research studies and case reports.
 Volunteers will complete 20-25 reviews via a user-friendly online process that will determine status of acceptance for each assigned abstract.

 EXHIBITOR TASK FORCE: The Exhibitor Task Force, comprised of AAP members and industry partners, is tasked with recruiting new industry partners for exhibit and sponsorship opportunities at ISPRM 2020 and improving attendee and exhibitor interaction and the overall experience in the Exhibit Hall.